andyweizhao/capsule_text_classification/README.md

 The main functions are already in this repository.
 The next update will including more detailed instructions.
 For any questions, you can report issue here.

-# See performance on Reuters-Multilabel dataset
+# Performance on Reuters-Multilabel dataset

 ```bash
 Capsule-A